 Pull out your dryer and vacuum the lint from the top of the hose and behind the dryer.
 You could also consider hiring a reputable company to blow out the lint accumulated in your dryer hose.
 Performing this accessible maintenance item can also significantly reduce a potential fire hazard.
-If you’re getting ready for a PCS, this is an easy item to check off your to-do list.
+If you’re getting ready for a PCS move, this is an easy item to check off your home maintenance to-do list.

 9) Test well water and replace reverse osmosis system filters.

 If you rely on well water, pros recommend having the water tested for contaminants or high mineral content.
-Also, if you use a reverse osmosis system to provide filtered drinking water, do not ignore the light indicating that the filters need replacing.
+Also, if you use a reverse osmosis system to provide filtered drinking water, don't ignore the light indicating that the filters need replacing.